, ,

 I wanted to try a non-microsoft option, so I went with Jetbrains software Rider: https://www.jetbrains.com/rider/

-This required updating Perplexity’s directions to be specifically for this software.
-It really pushed the Microsoft products on me.
-Perplexity’s new responses pointed me in the right direction but wasn’t very specific about what to do exactly for each step.
+This required updating Perplexity’s directions for Jetbrains, as it really pushed the Microsoft products.
+Perplexity’s new responses pointed me in the right direction but wasn’t very specific about what to do exactly for each step, as you’ll see below.

 3. Create a new Stardew SMAPI mod project in Rider